-The Health Resources and Services Administration (HRSA), Federal Office of Rural Health Policy (FORHP) is accepting applications for fiscal year (FY) 2017 Rural Health Network Development Planning Program.
-The purpose of this grant program is to promote the planning and development of healthcare networks in order to: (i) achieve efficiencies; (ii) expand access to, coordinate, and improve the quality of essential health care services; and (iii) strengthen the rural health care system as a whole.
+The Health Resources and Services Administration (HRSA), Federal Office of Rural Health Policy (FORHP) is accepting applications for fiscal year (FY) 2018 Rural Health Network Development Planning Program.
+The purpose of this program is to promote the planning and development of healthcare networks in order to: (i) achieve efficiencies; (ii) expand access to, coordinate, and improve the quality of essential health care services; and (iii) strengthen the rural health care system as a whole.

-Funding Opportunity Title: Rural Health Network Development Planning Funding Opportunity Number: HRSA-17-016 Due Date for Applications: January 3, 2017 Anticipated Total Annual Available Funding: \$2,400,000 Estimated Number and Type of Awards: Up to 24 grants Estimated Award Amount: Up to \$100,000 per year Cost Sharing/Match Required: No Project Period: June 1, 2017- May 31, 2018 (1 year) Eligible Applicants: To be eligible to receive a grant under this subsection, an entity - (A) shall be a rural public or rural nonprofit private entity; (B) shall represent a network composed of participants - (i) that include 3 or more health care providers; and (ii) that may be nonprofit or for-profit entities; and (C) shall not previously have received a grant under this subsection (other than a grant for planning activities) for the same or a similar project.
-[See Section III-1 of this funding opportunity announcement (FOA) for complete eligibility information.]
+Funding Opportunity Title: Rural Health Network Development

+Planning Program

+Funding Opportunity Number: HRSA-18-034

+Due Date for Applications: February 23, 2018

+Anticipated Total Annual Available FY \$2,000,000

+2018 Funding:

+Estimated Number and Type of Awards: Up to 20 grants

+Estimated Award Amount: Up to \$100,000 per year

+Cost Sharing/Match Required: No

+Project Period/Period of Performance: July 1, 2018 through June 30, 2019

+(1 year)

+Eligible Applicants: To be eligible to receive a grant under

+this subsection, an entity - (A) shall be a

+rural public or rural nonprofit private

+entity; (B) shall represent a network

+composed of participants - (i) that include

+3 or more health care providers; and (ii)

+that may be nonprofit or for-profit entities;

+and (C) shall not previously have

+received a grant under this subsection

+(other than a grant for planning activities)

+for the same or a similar project.
+See

+Section III-1 of this notice of funding

+opportunity (NOFO), formerly known as

+the funding opportunity announcement

+(FOA), for complete eligibility information.